 The spatial resolution of SCM measurement is influenced by many factors.
 The probe radius and the dopant concentration are two main factors.
 In addition to these, the oxide thickness, the humidity in measurement environment that relates to water meniscus around the tip, and configuration of dopant distribution in a sample would also influence on the spatial resolution.
 A sharp tip would improve the spatial resolution in high concentration area.
 However, the sharp tip reduces the contact area as an electrode of capacitance and therefore decreases the SCM signal intensity.
-Generally, the tip radius is dominant in high concentration measurement, and depletion width is dominant in low concentration for the spatial resolution of SCM measurement.
+Generally, the tip radius is dominant in high concentration for the spatial resolution of SCM measurement.